openui/components/readme.md

 ## What is OpenUI Design System?

-The OpenUI Design System is a collaborative effort to create a standardized set of UI components that can be used across the web.
+The OpenUI Design System is a collaborative effort to create a centralized set of UI components that can be used across the web.
 It aims to:

 - Provide high-quality, accessible components that work across any web framework
 - Reduce duplicative effort in rebuilding common UI patterns
 - Improve the overall quality and accessibility of web experiences
 - Create a bridge between low-level HTML elements and organization-specific design systems and individual web products
-- Serve as an incubator for potential future HTML elements and attributes
+- Serve as an incubator for potential future HTML elements, attributes and APIs.

 The OpenUI Design System provides Web Components that are: